 What Is a Hickey?

 A hickey is a dark red or purple mark on your skin caused by intense suction.
+Like other bruises, it should fade in about 2 weeks.
 The neck is a common site for hickeys because of its easy access, but you can get them anywhere.

 When your partner sucks on and bites your skin, the pressure breaks little blood vessels under the surface.
 Those broken vessels release tiny spots of blood called petechiae.